cs-reinaldo-pinto/awsec2/README.md

 # awsec2
-Possibilities recover ec2 with problems the access SSH
+Possibilities of recover at ec2 with problems of access SSH.